A Computational Framework for Solving Wasserstein Lagrangian Flows: Examples of Wasserstein Lagrangian Flows

 It is well known that optimal transport plans (or Wasserstein-2 geodesics) are `straight-paths' in the Euclidean space \citep{villani2009optimal}.
-For the flow induced by a vector field $\nabla \lagr_t$, we calculate the acceleration, or second derivative with respect to time, as
+For the flow induced by a vector field $\nabla \lagr_t$, we calculate the acceleration, or second time derivative, as

 where zero acceleration is achieved if $\frac{\partial \lagr_t }{\partial t} + \frac{1}{2} \| \nabla \lagr_t \|^2 = c, \forall t$, as occurs at optimality in \cref{eq:ot_opt}. \end{example}